deep-finder/tirfm-deepfinder/README.md

 #### Annotate exocytose events

-Annotate the exocytose events in the movies with the [napari-deepfinder](https://github.com/deep-finder/napari-deepfinder) plugin:
+Annotate the exocytose events in the movies with the napari-exodeepfinder plugin:

 - Follow the install instructions, and open napari.
 - In the menu, choose `Plugins > Napari DeepFinder > Annotation`  to open the annotation tools.